Harsha2318/QUANTUM-XAI-library/README.md

 # Quantum-XAI Library

 Quantum-XAI is a comprehensive explainable quantum machine learning library designed to provide interpretability and transparency for quantum neural network models.
-Inspired by classical explainability tools like SHAP and LIME, Quantum-XAI adapts these concepts to the quantum domain, enabling users to understand and trust quantum model predictions.
+It features a variational quantum classifier with flexible encoding schemes, multiple quantum explainability methods (SHAP, Gradient, LIME, Perturbation), visualization tools, dataset loaders, benchmarking utilities, and advanced research features.
+The library supports integration with popular quantum platforms and includes extensive documentation, tests, and CI pipelines for robust development and community collaboration.

 ## Features